kuldipmori/scripts-for-software-install/README.md

 - Ensure you have administrative privileges to run the scripts (using `sudo`).
 - Review the scripts' content to understand what they do before executing them on your system.
 - The scripts were designed for Ubuntu or Debian-based systems.
 Before running them on other distributions, verify compatibility and adjust the package manager commands if needed.
-- In case of any issues, consult the official documentation or respective websites for AWS CLI, Docker, and Termius for further troubleshooting.
+- In case of any issues, consult the official documentation or respective websites for AWS CLI, Docker, and termius for further troubleshooting.

 **Warning:** ⚠️